September 10, 2024

 In the beginning I felt low because of having dystonia.
 I was somewhat embarrassed to be around people and thought now I am viewed as a weirdo.
 After some time this passed.
 The dystonia does not affect me anymore in the way I had feared.
 I could still work full time.
 Some of my dearest hobbies are to drive a motorcycle and to be in nature, go for fishing and mountain trips.
 I can still do this.
 Then I really relax and the dystonia is nearly absent.

-Through the Norwegian Dystonia Association I have also had the chance to get acquainted with a lot of new nice people throughout Norway.
+Through the Norwegian Dystonia Association I have also had the chance to get acquainted with a lot of new nice people throughout Norway and abroad.
 So the diagnosis, no matter how bad it is, has also opened new exciting opportunities.

 Vidar Bjørkli